MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/low-code-plug-ins-tips.md

 ## Failed response received from APIM

-If you receive this error message, just edit the plug-in, and then resave .
-Saving initializes the APIM authentication and your plug-in begins executing successfully. <!-- Contacted PM to find out what APIM is.-->
+If you receive this error message, which can be returned from Azure API Management (APIM), just edit the plug-in, and then resave.
+Saving initializes the APIM authentication and your plug-in begins executing successfully.

 `Execution failed for PowerPlexPlugin: Failed response received from APIM; StatusCode: NotFound; ResponseContent: { "statusCode": 404, "message": "Resource not found" } Method: POST; RequestUri: https://canada-001.azure-apim.net/invoke; StatusCode: NotFound; ResponseContent: { "statusCode": 404, "message": "Resource not found" }; HeadersString: Headers - 'Access-Control-Allow-Methods': 'System.String[]'; 'Access-Control-Allow-Origin': 'System.String[]'; 'Access-Control-Max-Age': 'System.String[]'; 'Access-Control-Expose-Headers': 'System.String[]'; 'Date': 'System.String[]';  Access to APIM expires..edit and save the plugin`